adamess123/adamess123/README.md

 ## <div align="center">I'm Adam, an undergrad CS student and Web Dev, interested in software development and AR</div>

-- 🤖Member of Knight Hacks UCF
+- 🤖 Member of Knight Hacks UCF

-- 🌱Currently focusing on Python
+- 🌱 Currently focusing on Python

+- 🔭 I’m currently working on [Wurtle](https://github.com/adamess123/Wurtle)

-- ⚡Fun fact: I have an N3 level of Japanese proficiency
+- ⚡ Fun fact: I have an N3 level of Japanese proficiency

 <br/>